 I completed my Hispanic Studies degree (Lic. en Fil.
 Hispánica with French as a minor) and doctoral courses at the University of Corunna (Spain).
 I hold a PGCE equivalent (CAP) from the University of Santiago de Compostela (Spain) and a MA in Women´s Studies from the University of York (UK).

-Past research experience focused on Spanish literature, gender theory and women film directors.
+Past research experience focused on Spanish and Galician literature (particularly, 19th century women writers), gender theory and women film directors.
 Past publications include papers on literature and gender.

 Always engaged and involved in curriculum development through my teaching career, particularly the uses of new technologies, during the last few years my research and teaching interests have focused in the development of e-learning materials and the use of audio-visual resources for educational purposes.

 As well as being responsible for coordinating and developing the culture section of the Spanish Open Online Course at Nottingham, I recently collaborated, as a video director, with a research project on the Spanish music genre Zarzuela, a project led by the Spanish, Portuguese and Latin American Studies Department at Nottingham.